 - Conversion: you take pre-orders and watch your revenue.

 Who said a landing page must be your own?
 Google forms are free.
 Typeform is fancier, but requires a credit card to unleash its true potential (has a free trial tho)

-GRIN tech’s favourite: landing page
+GRIN tech’s favorite: landing page

 Over the years at GRIN tech we also found a sweet solution for an idea validation on a tight budget: a client builds the page outline and does the copywriting.
-So we only work on DESIGN & MARKETING (i.e. management expenses are minimal) and provide a general consultancy on some common pitfalls.
+So we only work on DESIGN & MARKETING (i.e., management expenses are minimal) and provide a general consultancy on some common pitfalls.

 Potato landing page by Eldin Heric

 How much does it cost to validate an idea via landing page

 So what numbers are we talking?